angelbruni/BeautyFox/README.md

 4.3	**(Optional)** Install [FeedBro](https://addons.mozilla.org/en-US/firefox/addon/feedbroreader/) for RSS feeds

-5. Go to `about:support` and click on "Clear startup cache"
+5. Customise your layout to resemble [this](https://www.techrepublic.com/wp-content/uploads/2011/03/6202428.png)

+5.1 Right click an empty space of the tabs bar and click on "Customise Toolbar..."

 Enjoy!